symphonycms/symphonycms/.docs/api/DATABASE.md

 `DatabaseKeyDefinition` and `DatabaseColumnDefinition`, which respectively describe `WHERE`, `KEY` and `COLUMN` definitions.

-For a more complete overview of the possibilities, you should check the unit tests under the `tests` directory.
+For a more complete overview of the possibilities, you should check the tests under the `tests` directory.

 ### where()